risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-string.md

 ### `regexp_matches`

 Returns a set of string arrays of captured substring(s) resulting from matching a POSIX regular expression pattern to a string.
 Returns all matches by default.
+Back reference, positive, negative lookahead, and positive, negative lookbehind are supported.
 Optional flags include `i`, which stands for case-insensitive matching, and `c`, which represents case-sensitive matching.

 ```bash title=Syntax
 regexp_matches( input_string, pattern [, optional_flag ] ) → set_of_matched_string[]